langeluca/optimex/docs/api/optimizer.md

 | `objective="environmental"` | Default.
 Minimize `total_impact[objective_category]` |
 | `objective="cost"` | Minimize `total_cost` from first-level background purchases |

-For cost optimization, `objective_category` is still required because environmental impacts and environmental constraints may remain part of the model.
+For cost optimization, `objective_category` is required by the current function signature but does not determine the cost objective or impose environmental limits.
+Configure those limits separately in the model inputs.

 ```python
 model = optimizer.create_model(